hive-engine/steemsmartcontracts-wiki/Distribution-Contract.md

 This strategy will collect tokens to a threshold amount, and distribute them according to a fixed percentage share.

 ## Diesel Pools Distribution
 This strategy calculates the recipient list based on liquidity provider share in a given diesel pool.
-Accounts may also be excluded from the share calculation.
+Accounts may also be excluded from the share calculation and a holding duration bonus applied.

 # Actions available